nightroman/PowerShellTraps/Basic/Different-kinds-of-null/README.md

 It is typical to assign command results to a variable.
 What does this variable contain if a command outputs nothing?
-It turns out that in PowerShell 3.0+ it is something that looks like null and behaves like null is most cases except some special.
+It turns out that in PowerShell 3.0+ it is something that looks like null and behaves like null in most cases except some special.
 Such special cases are potential traps.

 The script *Test-1-different-results.ps1* shows that "no results" assigned to a